Solaware/solaware-companion-app/README.md

 The current stable release is in the `main` branch.

 ### Setting up Development Environment
-Clone the repository onto a directory and cd into it.
+Clone the repository onto `solaware-companion-app` directory and `cd` into it.
 ```Bash
 git clone https://github.com/Solaware/solaware-companion-app.git
 cd solaware-companion-app